Editor’s Note: This blog post has been updated with more tactics and links to benefit our readers 🙂

-If you’re an online retailer with hundreds or thousands of products, then you can use ad templates from providers like AdWords or AdRoll that grab info like product images, pricing, and availability from your shopping feeds.
+If you’re an online retailer with hundreds or thousands of products, then you can use ad templates from providers like Google Ads or AdRoll that grab info like product images, pricing, and availability from your shopping feeds.

-The retargeting cookies take note of which product pages you’ve visited so that your dynamic retargeting ads only show products that you’ve shown interest in.
+The retargeting cookies take note of which product pages you’ve visited.
+Your dynamic retargeting ads only show products that you’ve shown interest in.

 This type of retargeting can also be used in the travel or hospitality industry for showcasing dynamic ads based on travel routes or vacancies.

-Google AdWords and other retargeting vendors like AdRoll allow you to create dynamic retargeting ads that can instantly showcase ads on the AdWords Display Network and inside social networks like Facebook and Twitter.
+Google Ads and other retargeting vendors like AdRoll allow you to create dynamic retargeting ads that instantly showcase ads on the Google Display Network and inside social networks like Facebook and Twitter.